-In the name of FWCC, Friends run the Quaker United Nations Offices (QUNO) in New York and Geneva.
-These offices consult with members of the UN Secretariat, the representatives of other non-governmental and faith-based organisations and delegates from a variety of countries.
+In the name of FWCC, Friends run the Quaker United Nations Office (QUNO) in New York and Geneva.
+QUNO consults with members of the UN Secretariat, the representatives of other non-governmental and faith-based organisations and delegates from a variety of countries.
 Areas to which the offices contribute include human rights, disarmament, the environment, economic justice, trade and development, criminal justice and action on refugees.

 “Rarely advocating specific steps, the Friends Representatives have striven more to awaken UN delegates to the moral dimension of the issues before them.”